knuckleswtf/scribe-docs/laravel/tasks/10-generating.md

   - `routes`: Configure this so the only routes matched here are your admin endpoints
   - `static.output_path`: If you're using `static` type, set this to a different path from the one in your `scribe.php` so the docs don't overwrite each other.
   - `laravel.assets_directory`: If you're using `laravel` type, you can set this to a different path from the one in your `scribe.php` so the docs' assets don't overwrite each other.
 This only matters if you're using different assets (CSS, JS) for each set of docs.
+- If you're using `laravel` type, add a route for your docs (see the note below).
 - Run `php artisan scribe:generate --config scribe_admin` (or whatever the name of your config file is).

 :::important